Earthquake List Christchurch

 Earthquake List cases receive fast track case management through to trial and priority is given to cases which are urgent or which raise issues with precedential value.

-Upon filing, earthquake-related cases (including judicial review and summary judgment applications) are referred to the Judicial Support Advisor for classification and whether they should be entered on the Earthquake List.
+Upon filing, earthquake-related cases (including judicial review and summary judgment applications) are referred to the judicial support advisor for classification and to determine whether they should be entered on the Earthquake List.

-The list was established in the High Court to manage litigation resulting from the Canterbury earthquakes
+The List was established in the High Court to manage litigation resulting from the Canterbury earthquakes.
+See High Court Earthquake List: Purpose for more information.

 Latest Earthquake litigation list